krzysztofmarecki/OpenGL/README.md

 "," and "." to decrease/increase size of ligh source for PCSS
 "Z" to cycle through no AA, Smaa 1x, Smaa T2x
 "X" to toggle subsample indicies for Smaa
+"F1" to toggle ambient occlusion
+"F2" to show only ambient occlusion
+"V" and "B" to decrease/increase size of kernel for ambient occlusion "I" and "O" to decrease/increase rate of change of temporal supersampling for ambient occlusion

 Scroll mouse wheel to change FOV.